codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 For the purposes of this tutorial we will push our sample application to [DockerHub](https://cloud.docker.com/) which is the free public Docker hosting from Docker Inc. You need to create a free account with the service first and note down your username and password.

-Once you create your Docker Cloud account, go to your Codefresh Account Settings, by clicking on your username at the bottom left corner.
+Once you create your Docker Cloud account, go to your Account Configuration, by clicking on *Configuration* on the left sidebar.
 Then open the *Integration* tab and click the *Add Registry* button.

 {% include
 image.html